 :X is a display port that refers to

-Before continuing with the next step, first stop the VNC instance using the
+Before continuing with the next step, stop the VNC instance using the

 vncserver command with a

 -kill option and the server number as an argument.
-In our case the server is running in port 5901 (
+In this example the server is running in port 5901 (

 :1), so we’ll stop it with: